 Action Delivery timeframe Resourcing Responsible authorities 3 - As part of the preparation of the settlement plan, undertake infrastructure capacity mapping to help inform the settlement plan and development decisions in targeted growth areas.
 2023 - 2024 Delivered as part of the STRLUS review using existing STRLUS review resources State Growth (Lead) SPO (Lead) Councils 4 a - Review the State Planning Provisions and implement the Tasmanian Planning Policies.
 4 b - Review local strategic planning initiatives including, but not limited to, local planning schemes to ensure consistency with the Greater Hobart Plan in relation to housing choice and diversity, business activation and location of development.
 Note - these reviews will continue to occur through the life of the GH Plan.
 2023 - 2025 Delivered in existing resources a.
 SPO (Lead) b.
-Councils (Lead) 5 - In collaboration with councils, industry and infrastructure providers, undertake a study to identify impediments and opportunities associated with the medium-density infill housing development process, and make recommendations to encourage medium-density infill housing development.
+Councils (Lead) 5 - Map the end-to-end development process , in collaboration with industry, infrastructure providers and councils, to identify evidence-based opportunities for system-level improvements and make recommendations to facilitate commercial and housing growth and diversity.
 2023 - 2024 Subject to funding being identified State Growth (Lead) Councils (Lead) SPO Homes Tasmania 6 - In conjunction with the Regional Planning Framework project, develop a guideline that defines the range of strategic planning documents, such as structure plans and land-use strategies, to support consistent terminology and meaning in the planning system.
 The guideline will clearly state the purpose, content and processes for the making of various strategic planning documents.
 2023 - 2024 Delivered in existing resources SPO (Lead) Councils (Lead) State Growth